manjulaRathnayaka/WSO2ConApp/README.md

 Next create a datasource with name ‘PlacesDS’ from runtime configs → Datasources → create datasource.
 Keep the defaults as it is and provide the password given for ‘PlaDB’.

-Create PlaceDetail.java bean class.
+Create PlaceDetail.java bean class in path src/main/java/com.HelloApp.
 The sample code is found at https://github.com/manjulaRathnayaka/WSO2ConApp/blob/master/src/main/java/com/HelloApp/PlaceDetail.java

-Create the DAO class for inserting and reading data from above table using the datasource.
+Create the DAO class(PlaceDetailDAO) in path src/main/java/com.HelloApp for inserting and reading data from above table using the datasource.
 The sample code is found at https://github.com/manjulaRathnayaka/WSO2ConApp/blob/master/src/main/java/com/HelloApp/PlaceDetailDAO.java

 Notice the special code segment used to lookup the datasource: